 - Survivor benefits

-To get these benefits, you’ll have to follow certain rules.
+To get these non-medical and medical benefits, you’ll have to follow certain rules.
 It’s also important to understand what workers’ compensation will not pay, which we’ll discuss in more detail shortly.

 Injured workers are entitled to compensation for all of their reasonable and necessary medical expenses, including:

 - Lost time benefits